 When Robinson became president of the WPC in 1950, she focused the organization's efforts on desegregating buses.
 Working with attorney Fred Gray as her adviser, she met with the then-mayor of Montgomery, William A. Gayle.
 The city's leadership was not interested in integrating buses, however, so Robinson conceptualized a boycott.

 Organizing a Bus Boycott

 Following the arrest of Rosa Parks on December 1, 1955, Robinson distributed a flyer that she'd written urging for Montgomery's African Americans to boycott city buses on December 5 of that year.
 With the help of John Cannon, chairman of Alabama State's business department at the time, and two students, Robinson distributed more than 50,000 flyers overnight calling for the boycott.

-When the boycott proved successful, the Montgomery Improvement Association, led by Martin Luther King Jr., came to manage its continuation.
-Susbequently, Robinson was appointed to the MIA's executive board and produced the organization's weekly newsletter at King's personal request.
+When the boycott proved successful, the Montgomery Improvement Association, led by King, came to manage its continuation.
+Subsequently, Robinson was appointed to the MIA's executive board and produced the organization's weekly newsletter at King's personal request.